Tanya-Garcia-Lab/ACEimpute/README.md

 # Mission Imputable: Correcting for Berkson Error When Imputing a Censored Covariate

-This repository contains the data and scripts needed to reproduce results from the manuscript by Grosser, Lotspeich, and Garcia (2023+)
+This repository contains the data and scripts needed to reproduce results from the manuscript by Grosser, Lotspeich, and Garcia (2023+).
+This manuscript introduces the novel method "actice correction for error in imputation" (ACE imputation), which adjusts for the errors incurred when imputing censored covariates.

-The `ACEimpute` package, which corrects for imputation error, can be found in this repo [here] (ACEimpute)
+The `ACEimpute` package, which corrects for imputation error, can be found in this repo [here] (ACEimpute/)

 The `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found in its own repo [here](https://github.com/sarahlotspeich/imputeCensRd).

-Each of the "Script (Run Simulations)" files is coded to run 5 replication of each setting for demonstration purposes.
+Each of the "Script X" files is coded to run 5 replication of each setting for demonstration purposes.
 In the manuscript listed above, all simulation settings were run with 1,000 simulations each.

 ## Tables